SahilK-027/LeetCode/CONTRIBUTING.md

 <br/>

-## 📝 Adding a alternative solution for Problem in REPOSITORY 📝
+## 📝 Adding a alternative solution for the Problem in REPOSITORY 📝

 All solved LeetCode problems can be found [**here**](https://github.com/SahilK-027/LeetCode).
 If you have a solution to any of these problems (which are not being [**repeated**]), that's great!
 Here are the steps: